-Given a path-based route plan as introduced in the previous section, we build from this a text plan that consists of an alternating sequence of POINT, DIRECTION and PATH messages, terminating in a POINT message that corresponds to the target location.
+Given a path-based route plan as introduced in Section 3.1, we build from this a text plan that consists of an alternating sequence of POINT, DIRECTION and PATH messages, terminating in a POINT message that corresponds to the target location.
 Each message contains information that can be used in describing that message; Figure 4 shows the content of typical POINT and PATH messages.
-A POINT message includes a list of the identifiers of points of interest (POIs) that are associated with that point and which can therefore be used in describing the point; a PATH
+A POINT message includes a list of the identifiers of points of interest (POIs) that are associated with that point and which can therefore be used in describing the point; a PATH message contains its level in the road status hierarchy (here, a '3' means that this is a main road), the distance to be travelled along this path, and the constituent arcs and nodes that make up the path (these are the elements combined in arc aggregation).